Avenue Charles-de-Gaulle (Neuilly-sur-Seine)

 The avenue forms part of the Route nationale 13.
-Until 1971, it was called Avenue de Neuilly, a rare case in France where the road bears the name of the commune in which it is found.
-Avenue Charles-de-Gaulle continues along Paris's axe historique, which stretches from the original Palais des Tuileries to Porte Maillot, and which finishes at Pont de Neuilly.
+Until 1971, it was called the Avenue de Neuilly, a rare case in France where the road bears the name of the commune in which it is found.
+The Avenue Charles-de-Gaulle continues along Paris's Axe historique, which stretches from the original Palais des Tuileries to the Porte Maillot, and which finishes at the Pont de Neuilly.
 It forms a segment of the axe majeur, which links Paris and La Défense.
 It is used by a daily flow of 160,000 vehicles.

 Since 1992, part of the avenue passed underground for 440 metres, at the exit of Neuilly-sur-Seine.
 This was due to the completion of the couverture Madrid.